 Juicy is a very unique sour beer.
 Hill Farmstead brings to life a truly amazing sour ale that is refreshing, thought-provoking and – yes – juicy.

 At Russian River, Vinnie Cilurzo has been using a coolship for spontaneous fermentation since 2012.
 Considered one of the best American sour breweries, Russian River producers a very solid line up of Belgian inspired wild ales.

 True to its name, Beatification is a saintly libation.
 As Russian River’s ode to Belgian lambic, this beer is 100% spontaneously fermented and aged in oak wine barrels for several months.

 Beatification is a sour golden ale with assertive funkiness that balances well with the up-front sourness.
 Like most Russian River beers, the mouthfeel is spot on.
 This helps make Beatification refreshing and highly drinkable.

 Jester King is a farmhouse brewery from just outside Austin, Texas.
 Yeast and alternative fermentation has always been their claim to fame.
 They make some of the best Belgian-style beer brewed in the U.S., focusing on rustic flavors, funk, and acidity.

 Originally called Méthode Gueuze, the name of the beer changed to Méthode Traditionelle.
 This came after consultation with a group of Belgian lambic producers.
 The new name honors the age-old tradition of lambic brewing without claiming to be a Belgian product.

 SPON blends 1, 2, and 3 year old 100% spontaneously fermented and barrel aged beer.
 The result is the closest to traditional gueuze outside of Belgium.
 Golden color, effervescent, balanced, sour, and funky, SPON is a perfect homage to Belgian lambic brewing.

-Casey Brewing and Blending specializes in sour and wild beer.
+Casey Brewing and Blending specializes in sour and wild beer with big fruit flavor.
 Using almost all local, Colorado ingredients, Casey ferments only in vintage oak barrels.
 They’ve made a name for themselves with their impressive line-up of fruited sours.

 Casey only uses whole fruit in their beers – no flavourings, purees, or frozen fruit.
 Fruit Stand comes in many variants, Cherry and Apricot to name a few.
-All of them are outstanding but the blackberry version is a world-class representation of sour fruit beer.
+All of them are outstanding but the cherry version is a world-class representation of sour fruit beer.